-The URI Ultimate team has had an on-again, off-again relationship with exsistence for many years.
-It’s most recent incarnation began in fall of 2002 with less than 10 members.
-It has since grown to a roster of nearly 40 students, and the competitive level of the team has increased accordingly.
-We take part in approximatley five tournaments each semester, culminating with the USA Ultimate Championship Series, which consists of Sectionals, Regionals, and Nationals tournaments.
+The URI Ultimate team has had an on-again, off-again relationship with existence for many years.
+Its most recent incarnation began in fall of 2002 with less than 10 members.
+It has since grown to a roster of nearly 60 students, and the competitive level of the team has increased accordingly.
+We have both an A and a B team for players of different experience levels.
+We take part in approximately five tournaments each semester, culminating with the USA Ultimate Championship Series, which consists of Sectionals, Regionals, and Nationals tournaments.
 The team, renamed from ‘Threat Level Midnight’, is now RIUT (Rhode Island Ultimate Team) hopes to make it to Nationals for the first time.
 Other tournaments are hosted by colleges across the northeast.
 The team has traveled as far as Tallahassee and Savannah, GA to take part in these tournaments.

 Ultimate combines aspects of football, soccer, and basketball to create a unique and challenging sport.
 The following 10 rules provide the basic framework for the sport of Ultimate.